 One major problem was the lack in Europe of the main ingredient of porcelain, kaolin.
 For this reason, the Delft potteries developed a new kind of tin-glazed earthenware with exotic-looking shapes and oriental-style decorative motifs.

 The blue pattern is the translation of human interaction by the machine.
-Cobalt oxide pigment is mixed by hand with the porcelain clay body before being inserted in the extruder.
-The pattern is then reconstructed by the 3D printer, resulting in a radial gradient celebrating cooperation between man and machine.
+Cobalt oxide is mixed by hand with the white clay body before being inserted in the extruder.
+The cobalt blue pattern is then reconstructed by the 3D printer, resulting in a radial gradient celebrating cooperation between man and machine.